siteorigin/docs/widgets-bundle/form-building/form-fields.md

 - update: `string` A label for the confirmation button of the media selector dialog.
 - library: `string` Sets the media library which to browse and from which media can be selected.
 Allowed MIME type values are `'image'`, `'audio'`, `'video'`, `'file'` and `'application'`.
 The default is `'image'`.
 - title: `boolean` Whether to display the item title or not.
 Titles are by default.
 - thumbnail_dimensions: `array` The dimensions of each thumbnail item.
 Only used when editing widgets.
-The default is 64x64.
+The default dimensions are`array( 64, 64 )`.

 #### Example